jrroosevelt/VS2PCG/CardClarifications.md

 **Self-Evolved Intellect**
 Doctor Nemesis He only doubles the +ATK/+DEF from the Plot Twists (not the -ATK /-DEF).
 If the bonus from the Plot Twist is variable, like from the Plot Twist Nuhumans, calculate the variable first, then double it.
 Note: +1/+1 counters granted from a Plot Twist are unaffected by Dr. Nemesis.

 ^(Source: Rule insert)

+# Doctor Octopus (MC - Protectors of New York)
+^CardNumber: ^PNY-031, ^PNY-032,

+*Set: Protectors of New York*

+**Octo-gonize** will stun the chosen character even if it never had an opportunity to melee attack Doc Ock on that turn.
+For example, the character might be frozen or Doc Ock might have temporarily left play.

+^(Source: Rule insert)